-Use 'slrtpingtarget' to test the host-target connection.
+Use 'slrtpingtarget' to test the connection between the development and target computers.

 if ~strcmp(slrtpingtarget, 'success') error(message('xPCTarget:examples:Connection')); end

-Open the model xpcdspspectrumxpcdspspectrum.
+xpcdspspectrumxpcdspspectrum.
 Under the model's configuration parameter Simulink Real-Time option settings, the system target file has been set to slrt.tlc.
 Hence, building the model will create an executable image, xpcdspspectrum.dlm, that can be run on a computer booted with the Simulink Real-Time kernel.